 Log instruction.
 See Agama logging.

 About Agama engine#

 Does it support AJAX?#

 If you require AJAX to consume a resource (service) residing in the same domain of your server, there is no restriction - the engine is not involved.
 Interaction with external domains may require to setup CORS configuration appropriately in the authentication server.

 I want/need to understand the internals, where to start?#

-The quick start guide is a must, followed by Hello world flow for project maintainers.
+The quick start guide is a must, followed by A closer look to Hello world flow.
 In the end a complete sweep over all the docs is needed.

 Does flow execution timeout?#